fastrgv/RufasSlider/README.md

 ### General Note
 The particular choice of sound file delivered is not essential to the function of the game and is easily replaced.
 This software is primarily intended as a tutorial example of modern OpenGL methods.
 The only requirements are that sounds be in WAV format.

+It is my intention to use media with copyrights or licenses that are compatible with GPLv3.
+Please notify me if you believe there is an incompatibility, and it will be removed ASAP, eg a CC-by-NC license is NOT GPL compatible.

-### SoundFile (small-applause.wav)
+### SoundFiles
-...are from freesound.org and is covered by the Creative Commons CC0 license.
+...are either public domain or are from freesound.org and covered by the Creative Commons CC0 license documented in the accompanying file ./docs/creativeCommonsCC0.txt.
+See "small-applause.txt" for details and URL.

 ### ImageFiles (x.png)